-Fourth’s acquisition of Adaco in 2012 allowed the business to access the attractive US market, along with a complementary product and customer base.
+Fourth’s acquisition of Adaco in 2012 allowed the business to access the attractive US market.
+In addition to accessing a complementary product and customer base.

-As part of the strategic planning process, we have helped teams form a view of what type of acquisition they are looking for, as well as identifying and approaching attractive targets.
-Using various techniques and tools, alongside the ECI network, we build detailed market maps that provide a close to whole of market view.
-We then collaborate with teams to triage the list of companies down to a shortlist of the best targets and devise the best approach to unlocking the opportunities.
-This whole of market view serves as an invaluable framework for assessing the relative attractiveness of various targets and therefore informs how enthusiastically or otherwise a particular business should be pursued, rather than getting excited about the one or two businesses being sold right now.
+While strategic planning, we have helped teams form a view of what type of acquisition they are looking for.
+We also identify and approach attractive targets.
+Using various techniques and tools, alongside our network, we build detailed market maps that provide a close to whole of market view.
+We then collaborate with teams to triage the company list down to a best targets shortlist.
+Next, we devise the best approach to unlocking those opportunities.
+This whole of market view serves as an invaluable framework for assessing the relative attractiveness of various targets.
+This therefore informs how enthusiastically or otherwise a particular business should be pursued.
+Rather than getting excited about the one or two businesses being sold right now.

-A good example of this was during our investment in Citation.
+A good example of this was the bolt-ons made during our private equity investment in Citation.

 A central part of the strategy to develop the proposition for SMEs was to make an acquisition in an adjacent, complementary area that would fit well alongside the core health & safety and employment law offering.
 We identified and screened 106 potential targets, arriving at an initial shortlist of 18.
-From this list, we prioritised QMS, an ISO certification business, as an attractive target that had the brand, product offer, and scale that the board felt would help Citation successfully enter into a new market.
+From this list, we prioritised QMS, an ISO certification business.
+As an attractive target with the brand, product offer, and scale, the board felt QMS would help Citation successfully enter into a new market.
 The ECI team supported Citation on the initial approach, through negotiation, due diligence and integration planning, culminating in the completion of the deal in May 2015.

-Whilst much work and thought can go into finding and acquiring the right business, the most important thing then becomes unlocking value.
+Whilst much work and thought can go into finding and acquiring the right business, unlocking value is hugely important.
 Thorough planning is critical to making the deal work.
-Without this, companies can fail to fully realise the benefits, or unexpected problems can divert attention from business as usual.
+Without this, companies can fail to fully realise the benefits.
+Alternatively, unexpected problems can divert attention from business as usual.
 We work closely with teams to ensure that this process is robust, well thought through, and well-resourced.
 The following considerations can help maximise the value of an acquisition.

 Clarity around what will deliver value and how the acquisition will run alongside the existing business: Is the deal about cost synergies, or cross-selling products?
 Are there areas of underperformance or resourcing that need to be fixed?
 Will the businesses be run as two separate sites or as one office?
-In some instances, the acquisition can be allowed to run separately and slowly integrated, whereas in others – for example, if the business is underperforming – it makes sense to conduct the integration quickly.
-With CarTrawler, the rationale behind the Holiday Autos deal was to acquire a customer base that could be run through the existing platform, so it was important to execute a clean switchover of the websites and booking engine on day one of the deal.
+In some instances, the acquisition can be allowed to run separately and slowly integrated.
+Whereas in others – for example, if the business is underperforming – conducting the integration quickly is better.
+With CarTrawler, the rationale behind the Holiday Autos deal was customer base acquisition to run through the existing platform.
+Therefore, it was important to execute clean website and booking engine switchovers on day one of the deal.

-Understand the risks: Of course, the rationale for any acquisition is value creation, but in the early phases the most important thing is to understand any risks and ensure a plan is in place to mitigate them.
-Identifying potential issues around the main processes such as cash collection, risks to key customer contracts, or any service problems before the deal should be the focus early on.
+Understand the risks: Of course, the rationale for any acquisition is value creation.
+However in the early phases, understanding any risks and ensuring a mitigation plan is in place are the most important tactics.
+Identifying potential issues around the main processes such as cash collection, key customer contract risks, or any service problems before the deal should be the focus early on.

 Resource accordingly: It can be easy to underestimate the amount of work or complexity involved in managing an acquisition, especially if it is the first time a company has done one.
 Planning early, understanding the work required, and being realistic about management bandwidth are critical considerations.
 This is an area where we at ECI have worked alongside teams to both identify the requirements and help resource accordingly.
-Over the years we have built up both our own experience, as well as a network of advisors who can provide the necessary focus and expertise to ensure that the integration plan is effectively executed, and the team can still focus on running the business.
+Over the years we have built both our own experience and an advisor network.
+Both can provide the necessary focus and expertise to ensure that the integration plan is effectively executed, and the team can still focus on running the business.

-In summary, we believe acquisitions are an effective way for a business to deliver sustainable growth and strategically develop into new markets and product categories.
-We have a strong track record of partnering with teams through this process to help identify, diligence and integrate target companies to deliver strong returns.
+In summary, we believe bolt-ons aid businesses to deliver sustainable growth and strategically develop into new markets and product categories.
+We’re a private equity investor with a strong track record of partnering with teams through this process.
+We help identify, diligence and integrate target companies to deliver strong returns.
 Based on our experience, there are a few things to bear in mind: